harishan0/harishan0/README.md

 <h1 align="center">Hi 👋, I'm Harishan Ganeshanathan</h1>
-<h3 align="center">A software developer passionate about Data Science and Machine Learning</h3>
+<h3 align="center">A software engineer passionate about Data Science and Machine Learning</h3>

-- 🔭 I’m currently working on a [Brain Tumor Image Classifier Application](https://github.com/harishan0/Brain-Tumor-Classifier)
+- 🔭 I’m currently working on [NetMorph](https://github.com/harishan0/NetMorph), a fullstack application that allows users to create customized neural networks, using only Python and NumPy

-- 🌱 I’m currently learning **PyTorch, Next.js and TypeScript**
+- 🌱 I’m currently learning more about **LLMs, Reinforcement Learning and AI Agents**

 - 👨‍💻 All of my projects are available at [https://github.com/harishan0](https://github.com/harishan0)